Governance Assurance & Capital Stewardship

 Identify relevant governance conditions Understand how exposure is formed Establish governance policies aligned to owner authority

 Across complex asset systems, governance is assumed within policy, process and reporting.
-However, outcomes are formed as decisions, commitments and commercial positions evolve across multiple parties, where alignment must be maintained across interfaces rather than within functions.
-At this level, governance is rarely defined, and structures are not mandated to operate at the point where alignment is formed.
+However, outcomes form as decisions, commitments and commercial positions evolve across multiple parties, where alignment must be maintained across interfaces rather than functions.
+These conditions typically emerge as cost, commercial and lifecycle outcomes form across interfaces without a defined authority.

 The policies within this register represent recurring points where alignment is lost and exposure forms.
 They are not extensions of existing frameworks or operational processes, but defined governance policies established under owner authority to operate across interfaces at the point where alignment is formed, without displacing functions, and applied under defined mandate, aligned to asset environment and authority structure.